openseattle/openseattle.github.io/pages/lead-organizer-application.md

 ### Application process
 - Application deadline is January 17
-- Selected applicants interview with appointment committee during first two weeks of December
+- Selected applicants interview with appointment committee during last two weeks of January
-- Announcements in first week of January
+- Announcements in first week of February

 ### Appointment process
 - A committee of local community organizers will oversee the appointment process.
 This may be outgoing Open Seattle lead organizers, leaders of partner community organizations, or members of the board of the non-profit that fiscally sponsors Open Seattle.